awsdocs/aws-control-tower-guide/doc_source/ec2-rules.md

 #   vpc_sg_open_only_to_authorized_ports_check
 #
 # Description:
-#   Checks whether security groups that allow unrestricted incoming traffic ('0.0.0.0/0' or '::/0'), only allow inbound
+#    This control checks whether the Amazon EC2 security group contains the string '0.0.0.0/0' or '::/0' as a source IP range.
-#   TCP or UDP connections on authorized ports.
+#    This control is not triggered if a rule allows connection to port 80 or 443 with TCP, UDP, ICMP, or ICMPv6.
 #
 # Reports on:
 #   AWS::EC2::SecurityGroup, AWS::EC2::SecurityGroupIngress